Setup & OrganizeEnd Users

 NameProvided by user or pulled from integration

-Company infoCompany name, MRR, customer status, renewal risk
+Company infoCompany name, MRR, customer status, renewal risk, renewal date

-Click any end user in the admin to see their full profile and engagement history.
+Click any end user on the Users page to see their profile and engagement.

 Identifying Users in the Widget